VoxelForge/VoxelForge/API.md

 ## Possible use cases
-I present to you some possible use cases to give you a rough idea what this mod is capable and how certain use casescould be implemented.
+I present to you some possible use cases to give you a rough idea what this mod is capable of and how certain use cases should be implemented.

 ### Simple use case: Minetest basics
-I want to write in freeform short help texts about the basic concepts of Minetest or my subgame.
-First I define a category called “Basics”, the data for each of its entry is just a freeform text.
-The template function simply creates a formspec where this freeform text is displayed.
+I want to write in free form short help texts about the basic concepts of Minetest or my subgame.
+First I define a category called “Basics”, the data for each of its entry is just a free form text.
+The template function simply creates a formspec where this free form text is displayed.

 ### Complex use case: Blocks
 I could create a category called “Blocks”, and this category is supposed to contain entries for every single block in the game.
-For this case, a freeform approach would be very inefficient and error-prone, as a lot of data can be reused.
+For this case, a free form approach would be very inefficient and error-prone, as a lot of data can be reused.